RTEMS/rtems-docs/user/bsps/arm/xilinx-zynqmp-rpu.rst

 On the ZynqMP RPU, RTEMS can be started by Cortes-R5 u-boot, Cortex-A53 u-boot, via JTAG, or directly as part of BOOT.bin.
-For quick turnaround during testing, it is recommended to use Cortex-R5 u-boot to avoid repeated BOOT.bin generation and to ensure that the Cortex-R5 FSBL is run.
+For quick turnaround during testing, it is recommended to use Cortex-A53 u-boot to avoid repeated BOOT.bin generation since the provided Cortex-R5 u-boot is highly limited and has no network or MMC/SD access.

+Note that if the RPU image is started by the Cortex-A53 u-boot, the BSP configuration must be updated to move ZYNQMP_RPU_RAM_INT_0_ORIGIN and ZYNQMP_RPU_RAM_INT_1_ORIGIN into DDR since the TCMs are not directly available to the Cortex-A53 cores at their Cortex-R5 internal addresses.
+Alternatively, those sections could be copied to the TCMs using their global addresses, but this must be done using additional commands within u-boot.
+If this is not taken into account, the Cortex-R5 CPU will fail to boot correctly since execution will jump into uninitialized TCM.

 Hardware Boot Image Generation
 ------------------------------